MrWizard91/Reanimator1/install_instructions/neo4j_server.rst

         | ulimit -n

         Returns 40000

+        OPTIONAL

-        Next in order to be able to use the webadmin on Ubuntu.
+        In order to be able to use the webadmin on Ubuntu.
 You need to change one of the properties files inside neo4j.
 It works without this change on a Mac, I know.

         Edit the neo4j-server.properties file:

         | cd [neo4j installation]/conf/
-        | vim neo4-server.properties
+        | vim neo4j-server.properties

         Change this line